Since people first started growing plants for food, we have been battling the pests that eat, damage, or infect those plants.

 The first step in an IPM program is monitoring.
 Monitoring involves more than simply looking for bugs.
 Monitoring for problems begins by arming yourself with factual information about your soil and microclimate.
 This means sending out a sample for a soil test.
 Test results will let you know which nutrients are at acceptable, toxic, of deficient levels, along with soil pH, soil organic matter levels, and base saturations.
 It also means noting sun and wind exposure levels at various locations in your yard, the likelihood of frost damage, drainage problems, and preexisting pest problems.
 Each of these conditions play powerful roles in keeping plants healthy enough to defend themselves against pests.

-After collecting all that information, go outside and start look for pests.
+After collecting all that information, go outside and start looking for pests.
 You don’t know what you are up against without looking.
 You can use pheromone traps and yellow sticky sheets to help collect information of what costs are present.
 As you see pests, learn to identify them and then read up on them.
 Learn enough about them to counteract the damage they do without causing undo damage of your own.
 This is where things like trap crops come in handy.

 The next step is to decide just how much damage you are comfortable with.
 Wiping out entire species is generally not a good plan.
 Evolution takes time and the balances that are created can be delicate and easily thrown out of whack.
 Allowing tolerable levels of pests to be present provides food for beneficial insects which will help you fight the battle against those and others pests.